PrecisionNutrition/pndev/README.md

 # run
 pndev doctor
 # this will create a ~/.pndev_config.toml for you to edit if you don't have one

 ```

 ### Config file format

+> the path is relative to your  home directory!

 ```
 install_path = 'DEV/PN'